Membership

 Q. Is my membership renewal due on the anniversary of my join date, or is the membership term based on the calendar year?
 Do I pay the full amount of dues for the first year, or a prorated amount?

-A. Your membership term is for one year beginning on the day you join NAEA.
+A. NAEA membership is on an anniversary cycle; therefore, your membership term is for one year beginning on the day you join NAEA and ends on the last day of the previous month.
+For example, if you join on May 25th, your membership will be valid through April 30th of the following year.
 Individual members have individual renewal dates.
 Therefore, the amount for your first year of membership is the full dues amount.

-Q. Can I pay for two years of membership dues at a time?
+Q. Can I pay for multiple years of membership?

 Q. I've left my current position and will begin work at another organization.
 Can I keep my membership?

 A. Yes, your membership follows you even if your organization paid the dues.
-When you begin your new position, please update your member record online or contact NAEA Member Services at 1-800-299-8321 to update your contact information.
+When you begin your new position, please update your member record online or contact NAEA Member Services at members@arteducators.org or by calling 1-800-299-8321 to update your contact information.

 Q. A member of our staff has left the organization.
 Can we transfer the membership to our new staff person?